snapshot-labs/snapshot-strategies/src/strategies/helix/README.md

 # Helix

-This is the most common strategy, it returns the balances of the voters for a balances HELIX token in Helix project(pools, farms, Liquidity, token).
+This is the strategy, it returns the balances of the voters for HELIX token balances in Helix project(pools, farms, vaults, token).

 Here is an example of parameters: